 SAVVY TIP: The rate you pay for a year’s worth of National Insurance varies according to the year you’re buying it for (currently you can generally only go back six years and buy extra NI).

-A. On 6th April 2016, when the flat rate state pension comes in, the Department for Work and Pensions will look at the pension you’ve built up under the current system and what you’d be entitled to under the flat rate pension.
+A. On 6th April 2016, when the flat rate state pension came in, the Department for Work and Pensions will look at the pension you’ve built up under the current system and what you’d be entitled to under the flat rate pension.
 You’d then be entitled to keep the better of the two.
-That would be the basis on which you’d carry on building up your state pension in the future.
+Any state pension you build up after April 6th will be under the new rules.

 Q. My mum is due to retire after 2016 but she was going to rely on my dad’s National Insurance record for her pension.
 I’ve heard she won’t be able to do that.
 What will she live on?